shamsky777/rock-paper-scissors/README.md

 ## Contributing

 Contributions are welcome!
-If you have any suggestions or improvements, please create an issue or submit a pull reques
+If you have any suggestions or improvements, please create an issue or submit a pull request.

 ## Contact